 With its rolling hills, sweeping vineyards and charming towns, Loire Valley, France is straight out of a storybook—and no fairytale is complete without a castle.
 With over a dozen impressive chateaus scattered throughout the region, it’s easy to see why castle hopping is one of the main reasons to visit the area which is just a short jaunt from Paris.
-From exquisite gardens to grand architecture and one that you can even canoe under, here are some of the best Loire Valley castles.
+From exquisite gardens to grand architecture and one that you can even canoe under, here are some of the best castles in the Loire Valley.

 Chateau de Chambord

 Dramatic, spectacular, grandiose, unforgettable.
-These are just a few of the ways to describe Chateau de Chambord, a larger-than-life castle found in the French countryside.
+These are just a few of the ways to describe Chateau de Chambord, which is in the French countryside and is one of the most impressive Loire castles.
 It paints an imposing picture from all directions: a seemingly endless pathway dotted with hedges leads up to the grand front entrance, while the back is framed by perfectly-manicured gardens and a reflective pool.

 Once the visit is wrapped up, be sure to head to the nearby Biscuiterie de Chambord shop to nibble on some of their famous cookies and sip Chambord liqueur.
 If there’s one place in the world to sample the sweet drink, it’s the place it was named after!